JuliannaHorton/Centipede/README.md

 # **Introduction**
 Recreating Centipede served as an excercise to practice application of Object Oriented Programming, as it utilizes inheritance, abstraction, and encapsulation across many classes and objects.
-In this Description I plan to go over attributes of my Centipede program as well as the many ways I used design patterns to increase effciency.
+In this Description I plan to go over attributes of my Centipede program as well how I used design patterns to increase effciency.

+My Professor made a system to manage the objects and their destruction, as well as systems for collision, scenes, and alarms, while I created and implemented all the systems explicitly for managaing the characters and object, sound, score, and HUD (I made all the files listed in the 'scr' file provided).

 # Design Patterns Used
 Singletons - Used across multiple systems including Mushroom Manager, Factories, and Score